tier4/CalibrationTools/calibrators/mapping_based_calibrator/README.md

 ## Pro tips/recommendations

-- To build the map accurately, drive your vehicle at the lowest feasible speed, for example, 2 km/h would be a good speed.
-If the user drives the vehicle too fast, the pointcloud will be distorted.
+- To build the map accurately, drive your vehicle at the lowest feasible speed, such as 2 km/h.
+Driving too fast can distort the point cloud, negatively impacting the map's accuracy.
 - To create an accurate map, the surroundings of the calibration area are crucial.
 Ensure that the environment is rich in natural landmarks suitable for registration-based mapping in all directions, which is shown in the image below.
 This will help the lidar capture sufficient details beyond simple features like lane surfaces or walls.

 <p align="center">